jbroadway/elefant-docs/docs/2.0/developers/server-side-helpers.md

 Beyond reusing PHP classes, Elefant allows a developer to specify handlers in their apps as being "helpers" which can be reused in other apps.

-To see a list of available helpers, run the following command:
+To see a list of available helpers, visit the [helpers reference](/helpers), or run the following command:

 ~~~bash
 $ ./elefant list-helpers